Ground Loops in Vibration Testing Systems

 - The shaker head is moving when the system is powered on, but no test is running.

-- The graphs display amplitude bumps at the cycle frequency of the electrical power supply (60Hz in North America, 50Hz in Europe).
+- The graphs display amplitude bumps at the cycle frequency of the electrical power supply (60Hz in North America, 50Hz in Europe and most of the world).

 If you suspect noise is affecting your vibration control system, the following lessons will take you through troubleshooting steps.